vuxcode/pr1-project-VioletaJan/bug-list.md

 8. Timer doesnt work.
 It works, but not as expected.
 9. Restart the game if finished.
 10. Background image is not full screen.
+11. How to return after playing to the firs question.